 The FDA recently warned that biotin, which is the main ingredient in vitamins that helps to grow hair and nails, can interfere with certain lab tests.
 Too much biotin may cause incorrect test results, which can lead to undetected health conditions.
-To find out more about what this means and the unexpected effects of biotin (aka vitamin B7), we tapped Dr. Lamees Hamdan, CEO and founder of drinkable multivitamin, DL.MD.
+To find out more about what this means and the unexpected effects of biotin (aka vitamin B7), we tapped Dr. Lamees Hamdan, CEO and founder of drinkable multivitamin DL.MD.

-Vitamins v.
-Lab Tests
+Vitamins vs Lab Tests

-Less is More
+Less Is More

-“I personally feel that 100% of RDA (recommended daily allowance) is enough biotin for us, there is no need for your supplement to contain more than that,” says Dr. Hamdan.
-“The majority of people get enough biotin from their diet, so I have never recommended mega doses of biotin – it is simply unnecessary.
+“I personally feel that 100% of RDA (recommended daily allowance) is enough biotin for us.
+There is no need for your supplement to contain more than that,” says Dr. Hamdan.
+“The majority of people get enough biotin from their diet, so I have never recommended mega doses of biotin.
+It is simply unnecessary.
 Having said that, there are no known cases of biotin toxicity,” she adds.

 Natural Sources of Biotin

-If you’d rather skip on vitamins altogether and try to increase your biotin levels through your diet, Dr. Hamdan suggests eating beef, liver, egg yolk, soy, flour, cauliflower, cheese, brewer’s yeast, milk, peanut butter, salmon, spinach and brown rice, which are all-natural sources of biotin.
+If you’d rather skip on vitamins altogether and try to increase your biotin levels through your diet, Dr. Hamdan suggests eating beef, liver, egg yolk, soy, flour, cauliflower, cheese, brewer’s yeast, milk, peanut butter, salmon, spinach, and brown rice, which are all-natural sources of biotin.

 For anyone concerned that their biotin or vitamin intake might interfere with lab results or have other adverse effects, it’s best to go under dose rather than over as she notes that biotin should be taken in micro amounts.
 “More is not necessarily better or more effective for you,” she cautions.
-“What is more important is the absorption rate of your vitamin (pills and gummies have absorption rates of 3-20%); biotin is a case in point,” she stresses.
+“What is more important is the absorption rate of your vitamin (pills and gummies have absorption rates of three to 20 percent); biotin is a case in point,” she stresses.
 Before taking a lab test or when visiting the doctor, make sure to mention any herbs or supplements you take to avoid any potential issues.